booktay/srclus/core/README.md

 4. Download files in **datas** directory from this [link](https://drive.google.com/open?id=1NjvARd1gyEdhEpQX9zUi_OUsnLfXhz68) and Extract it in **core** directory

 #### Description
-  _Please read command desription in each file_
+  _Please read command description in each file_

   * Collect datas from pantip.com